aws-greengrass/aws-greengrass-docker/README.md

 docker-compose -f docker-compose.yml build
  ```

  * **Note**: If you want to provision the device upon startup for cloud deployments, you will need to add the following lines to your docker-compose file to mount your AWS credentials into the container to be picked up at `/root/.aws/credentials` .
 Ensure that the `:ro` suffix is present at the end of the command to ensure read-only access.
+(This will build image use long-term credentials from an IAM user)

 	```
 	environment: